abhishekmj303/CodeForge/backend/README.md

 ```bash
 uv sync
 ```
+- `.venv` is created inside the backend folder.

 ### Select python interpreter in VSCode

-- `.venv` is created inside the backend folder.

-- Select the `.venv/bin/python` as the interpreter.
+- Open a python file in VSCode.

-- Go to the bottom left corner of VSCode.
+- Go to the bottom right corner of VSCode.
+Click on Python version

+- Select: Enter interpreter path > Find

+- Select the `.venv/bin/python` as the interpreter in the current folder.

 - Relaunch terminal after selecting.